 The Breakbeats by Questlove are a compact drum set from Ludwig.
 The kit is pretty inexpensive and many might dismiss it because of its low cost, however, it is important to understand that it has been made by Ahmir “Questlove” Thompson, a drummer of Jimmy Fallon’s house band and is from Ludwig.
 If you want to find out more about this drum, read on.

 Ludwig Breakbeats Review

 If you want a compact drum kit that is perfect for street gigs, churches, and home use, then the Ludwig Breakbeat will be perfect for you.
 The drums, while small, pack quite a punch and have a great tone.
 The kit is ideal for small venues, steer performances. and for practicing.
 This is a too cheap kit to be good.

-While you can buy a complete Ludwig Breakbeats kit that has cymbals and hardware, buying them separately will save you money and give you better cymbals and hardware.
+While you can get a complete drum set from Ludwig Breakbeats that has cymbals and hardware, buying them separately will save you money and give you better cymbals and hardware.

 What’s in the box